freeCodeCamp/camper-gitter-bot/nap/README.md

 https://gitter.im/dcsan/gitterbot

 ## checking out
+ideally fork the project first on github and clone your fork.

+    git clone git@github.com:dcsan/gitterbot.git

-we use git submodules for some wiki data, so use:
+we use git submodules for some wiki data

-    git clone
     git submodule init
     git submodule update